DragonL40/logseq/pages/Federated Averaging.md

 - https://arxiv.org/abs/1602.05629
 - The key idea is to use the powerful processors in modern mobile devices  to compute higher quality updates than simple gradient steps.
-Since it takes fewer iterations of high-quality updates to produce a good model, training can use much less communication
+Since it takes fewer iterations of high-quality updates to produce a good model, training can use much less communication.
--